goldbergyoni/javascript-testing-best-practices/readme.md

 ## ⚪ ️ 1.9 If needed, use only short & inline snapshots

 :white_check_mark: **Do:** When there is a need for [snapshot testing](https://jestjs.io/docs/en/snapshot-testing), use only short and focused snapshots (i.e. 3-7 lines) that are included as part of the test ([Inline Snapshot](https://jestjs.io/docs/en/snapshot-testing#inline-snapshots)) and not within external files.
-Keeping this guidelines will ensure your tests remain self-explanatory and less fragile.
+Keeping this guideline will ensure your tests remain self-explanatory and less fragile.

-On the other hand, 'classic snapshots' tutorials and tools encourage to store big files (e.g. component rendering markup, API JSON result) over some external medium and ensure each time when the test run to compare the received result with the saved version.
-This for example can implictly couple our test to 1000 lines with 3000 data values that the test writer never read and reasoned about.
+On the other hand, ‘classic snapshots’ tutorials and tools encourage to store big files (e.g. component rendering markup, API JSON result) over some external medium and ensure each time when the test run to compare the received result with the saved version.
+This, for example, can implicitly couple our test to 1000 lines with 3000 data values that the test writer never read and reasoned about.
 Why is this wrong?
-By doing so, there are 1000 reasons for your test to fail - it's enough for a single line to change for the  snapshot to get invalid and this is likely to happen a lot.
+By doing so, there are 1000 reasons for your test to fail - it’s enough for a single line to change for the snapshot to get invalid and this is likely to happen a lot.
 How frequently? for every space, comment or minor CSS/HTML change.
-Not only this, the test name wouldn't give a clue about the failure as it just check that 1000 lines didn't change, also it encourage to the test writter to accept as the desired true a long document he couldn't really inspect and verify.
+Not only this, the test name wouldn’t give a clue about the failure as it just checks that 1000 lines didn’t change, also it encourages to the test writer to accept as the desired true a long document he couldn’t inspect and verify.
 All of these are symptoms of obscure and eager test that is not focused and aims to achieve too much

-It's worth noting that there are few cases where long & external snapshots are acceptable - when asserting on schema and not data (extracting out values and focusing on fields) or when the received document rarely changes
+It’s worth noting that there are few cases where long & external snapshots are acceptable - when asserting on schema and not data (extracting out values and focusing on fields) or when the received document rarely changes
 <br/>

 :negative_squared_cross_mark: **Otherwise:** A UI test fails.
 The code seems right, the screen renders perfect pixels, what happened? your snapshot testing just found a difference from the origin document to current received one - a single space character was added to the markdown...